The University of Georgia

 Patrick Mell Leadership Fund, est. 2002

-APPLICATIONS FOR THE SCHOLARSHIP ARE CURRENTLY AVAILABLE
+APPLICATIONS FOR THE SCHOLARSHIP ARE NOT CURRENTLY AVAILABLE

 The purpose of the annual Patrick Mell Leadership Fund is to honor the late Patrick Mell, Chancellor of the University of Georgia, and his efforts to recognize the goals of fraternities like brotherhood, character development, and leadership development as honorable and should be promoted to the student body of UGA.